KISEE41/NEPSE-floorSheet-Web-Scrapping/readme.md

 ## Conclusion

 Web scraping is a powerful technique for extracting data from websites, and it can be used for various purposes such as data analysis, research, and automation.
-By following the steps outlined in this documentation, you can effectively set up your environment, install dependencies, and execute the scraping script to fetch data from the ShareSansar floorsheet website.
+By following the steps outlined in this documentation, we can effectively set up our environment, install dependencies, and execute the scraping script to fetch data from the ShareSansar floorsheet website.